by Birthe Havmoeller

 Anita Clara Rée (1885 – 1933) was a German avant-garde painter during the Weimar Republic.
 She was born into an old Jewish family of Hamburg.
 She studied art in Hamburg and in Paris, and from around 1914 Anita Rée gained recognition as a portrait painter.
 Life was hard on Anita.
 She committed suicide in 1933.
-German historians name her reasons partly as a result of having been subjected to hostility from various groups and harassment by anti semitic forces, partly due to disappointments on the personal level, the latter indicating that she probably was a lesbian.
+German historians name her reasons partly as a result of having been subjected to hostility from various groups and harassment by anti-semitic forces, partly due to disappointments on the personal level, the latter indicating that she probably was a lesbian.

 Gertrude Sandmann (1893 – 1981)

 Gertrude Sandmann (1893 – 1981) was a German painter.
-In 1913 Gertrude started study the art school of the Berlin Association of Women Artists under Martin Brandenburg.
-As a native Berlin Jewess, she experienced not only World War I, but also the agony of World War II and the Holocaust.
+In 1913 Gertrude started to study the art school of the Berlin Association of Women Artists under Martin Brandenburg.
+As a native Berlin Jewess, she experienced not only World War I but also the agony of World War II and the Holocaust.
 She belonged to the about 1,700 Jews who survived World War II hiding in Berlin.
 After a fictitious suicide, she went underground in 1942 helped by her Aryan girlfriend, Hedwig Koslowski, hiding in Hedwig’s apartment in Schöneberg.
-Later, as a “Verfolgte des Naziregimes” (a victim of the Nazists), she was given an apartment in the center of Berlin.
+Later, as a “Verfolgte des Naziregimes” (a victim of the Nazists), she was given an apartment in the centre of Berlin.
 Here she lived together with her second partner Tamara Streck.
 Gertrude Sandmann worked as an artist until her death in 1981.
 She was an open lesbian and has done much for the recognition of homosexuality in Germany.

 Tove Jansson (1914 – 2001)